 Your Side Sewer

-A side sewer carries wastewater from a building's sinks, toilet and drains to the public sewer in the street.
+A side sewer carries wastewater from a building's sinks, toilets, and drains to the public sewer in the street.

 If you own your home or building, you own your side sewer to the public sewer main.
 The sewer main is located under a street near your home.